Teachers' Resources & Programs

 Explore ways to bring art to your classroom from artist interviews to in-depth teachers’ guides.

-If you're a teacher looking for visual art ideas to do with your class, you've come to the right place.
+Explore ways to bring art to your classroom from artist interviews and video works to in-depth Teachers’ Guides.
+If you're a teacher looking for visual art ideas to engage your class, you've come to the right place.

 Whether you’re planning a Gallery visit with your class or seeking out ideas for teaching with contemporary art, join us for talks, tours, art workshops, and more.
 Visit the Events section of our website or sign up for News & Updates.